 This course is designed for students pursuing a professional teaching license with an endorsement in middle grades (5-8) Science.
-The course provides students an opportunity to continue to develop those instructional delivery skills introduced in EDU 170, and introduces students to the additional skills necessary to teach writing in the middle grades English classroom.
-Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and coteaching.
+Students will develop instructional delivery skills, methodologies, and strategies for teaching in the middle grades Science classroom.
+Students will continue to develop skills in lesson planning, universal design, direct instruction, fostering student engagement, and co-teaching.